GMC-DRL/MetaBox/README.md

 ## Train_test_log
 ### How to train_test_log

-In `Relops`,you can select the train_test_log mode by using the `--train_test_log` option.
+In `MetaBox`,you can select the train_test_log mode by using the `--train_test_log` option.
 We will help you automatically organize the four functions including `train`, `rollout`, `test`, and log, and help you automatically plan the file directory to save the model, load the model, and save the test results during the process of train, test and etc. Note that you need to initialize your defined agent and optimizer and select the learning-based and traditional optimizers you need to compare before starting the `train_test_log` mode.

 ```shell
 python main.py --train_test_log --problem bbob --difficulty easy --train_agent MyAgent --train_optimizer MyOptimizer --agent_for_cp LDE_Agent --l_optimizer_for_cp LDE_Optimizer --t_optimizer_for_cp DEAP_DE JDE21 DEAP_CMAES Random_search --log_dir YourLogDir